a327ex/emoji-merge/README.md

   end
 ```

 Because these are permanent objects that simply need to be updated and aren't colliders, I'm storing them in `main.stars` and `main.clouds` instead of any container, since the containers are reset every time the game restarts, and these objects don't need to be recreated every level restart.

-Then, this is creating 80 stars around the entire play area, and all these stars do is move to the left and up, and once they reach a far enough left-up offscreen position, they're teleported to a far enough right-bottom position so the loop starts again.
+This is creating 80 stars around the entire play area, and all these stars do is move to the left and up, and once they reach a far enough left-up offscreen position, they're teleported to a far enough right-bottom position so the loop starts again.
 In the end only 30 or so stars are visible at any time, because once they reach the gradient in the middle of the screen they start fading out, but I created 80 of them because initially they were covering the whole screen and I just forgot to change it.
 Ideally this could have been just a scrolling texture, but this is how I did it and it works.

 Next the cloud objects: